divyesh2123/frontend/README.md

-# Frontend
+# Calculate Insurance Premiunm

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

+This project is integrate with .Net core 6 for consuming data.

+Following steps need to perform the run project.

-You need to add npm install
+1.You need to add npm install

-please run command called npm install
+2. please run command called npm install

-than you can run project with npm start
+3. than you can run project with npm start

+4. You need to run API project as well to get data from API.

 ## Development server